 First and foremost, the movie is really funny, which makes everything better.
 Seriously, Kat Dennings and Stellan Skarsgård should take their act on the road.
 When they quit their days jobs?
 Right thing to do.

-The plot?
 There is all kinds of ridiculous crap going on, the Dark Elves want to destroy all the realms of, I don’t know, existence?
 Reality?
 Whatever.
 It doesn’t matter.
 The Dark Elves are the bad guys and the Thor gang are the good guys.
 Except for Loki!
 He’s all over the place!
 I would say that anyone who is too worried about minor plot points are totally missing the point.
-Thor is like a James Bond movie.
+Thor: The Dark World is like a James Bond movie.
 I don’t have to understand the plot exactly, I just have to have keyword: fun.
 Remember the plot of Goldeneye?
 There’s a satellite that will destroy banking somehow!
 This is like that, except everything and everyone will die (or live forever in darkness, which would kill us, too, I suppose).
 The Dark Elves have some character moments, but I didn’t really understand their motivations.
 Christopher Eccleston is an amazing actor (he was on Cracker!), but doesn’t really get to do a lot but channel intensity and hatred, which he does very, very well.

 So really, all we have is camaraderie.
 And we have an embarrassment of riches with great actors oozing with chemistry (sounds gross!
 But it’s good!).
 First off, the great Chris Hemsworth has much fun with this role, which I imagine would be tempting to play really straight.
 Thor is a fun-loving guy who likes a good fight or being fondled on the train by a comely lass.
 Fricking Anthony Hopkins is, of course, pretty darn good as well, playing Odin, although perhaps not at his Remains of the Day best for subtlety.
 Okay, Hopkins isn’t funny.
 I’m always excited that Rene Russo is in these movies.
 She’s so great!
 And they gave her at least two great moments.
 Kat Dennings is, for whatever reason, really enjoyable in these movies too– although I find Two Broke Girls to be odious.
 And I was so happy that the excellent Idris Elba has at least one really important thing to do.
 But he makes every scene count.